Alan Eckford: Subsequent war service

 A month after the Dieppe Raid, No. 154 Squadron was transferred to North Africa, becoming operational from Djidjelli airfield, in Algeria, in November.
 From there it provided aerial support for the ground troops engaged in Operation Torch and also protected the shipping in Algiers harbour.
 On 12 November, Eckford combined with Group Captain Petrus Hugo to shoot down a Ju 88 in the area over Djidjelli.
 The following day, Eckford destroyed another Ju 88 in the same vicinity, having already been credited with a third-share in a second Ju 88 destroyed.
 His Spitfire was damaged in the engagement and he crash-landed without injury on the airfield.
 He was wounded in December during a Luftwaffe attack on Djidjelli airfield.

 By early 1943, Eckford had recovered from his wounds and returned to operations, which by that time mainly involved patrols over Allied shipping in the area.
 In March, Eckford took command of his former unit, No. 242 Squadron, also based in Algeria and carrying out escort missions for heavy bombers.
-Once the North African campaign concluded, the squadron was moved to Malta to prepare for the forthcoming Allied invasion of Sicily.
+Once the North African campaign concluded in May, the squadron was moved to Malta to prepare for the forthcoming Allied invasion of Sicily.
 At this time Eckford was transferred back to the United Kingdom to take up a posting at the Air Ministry.
 He was promoted to squadron leader on 1 July 1944 but remained at the Air Ministry for the rest of the war.

 Eckford was discharged from the RAF in February 1946.
 He is credited with eight or nine enemy aircraft destroyed, two or three probably destroyed, and five damaged.
 The uncertainty in the number of his aerial victories is due to the Bf 109 that was destroyed on 5 November 1940; in his logbook, this is described as being destroyed while in Fighter Command's 'Combats and Casualties', it is recorded as being probably destroyed.

 Later life

-Little is known of Eckford's civilian life after his military service.
+Little is known of Eckford's civilian life after his military service but in August 1978, he did meet one of the aircrew of the Do 17 he shot down on The Hardest Day, 38 years previously.
 He died at Rickinghall, in Suffolk, on 6 December 1990.

-In September 2002 his medals, which in addition to the DFC including the 1939-45 Star with Battle of Britain clasp, Air Crew Europe Star with France and Germany clasp, Africa Star with North Africa 1942-43 clasp, and the Defence and War Medals, came up for auction, fetching £15,000.
-The medals are presently owned by Lord Michael Ashcroft.
+In September 2002 his medals which, in addition to the DFC, included the 1939-45 Star with Battle of Britain clasp, Air Crew Europe Star with France and Germany clasp, Africa Star with North Africa 1942-43 clasp, and the Defence and War Medals, came up for auction, fetching £15,000.
+The medals are presently owned by Lord Ashcroft.

 Eckford is remembered in a memorial, the ‘Spirit of The Few’ Monument, unveiled on 29 July 2022 at Hawkinge airfield.
 He is represented as one of seven bronze sculptures of pilots of No. 32 Squadron, replicating a photograph taken of the men during the Battle of Britain.